allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 Looking further at our query, we see that even more temporary document ID lists will have to be created: one for each pair of parentheses.
 These results have to be computed, and since they are temporary partial results, they will have to be stored in memory since they cannot be retrieved from the index directly.

 Also note that subqueries can hinder many optimizations search engines employ.
-I mentioned earlier that Lucene will sort postings lists by length when AND-ing them together, but this only works reliably if the lengths of the lists are known.
-For a postings list of a single word, its length is stored in the index and known exactly.
-For a nested subexpression, Lucene would either need to evaluate the whole subquery first to learn the size of the results (which is usually not possible since the query plan needs to be ready before the query starts executing) or, not knowing the size, it tries to estimate the size based on the sizes of its constituents.
-For example, it may estimate the result size of a subquery with OR-s as the sum of its inputs.
-However, this estimate may be off, and thus cause suboptimal query performance further up the stack.
+I mentioned earlier that Lucene sorts postings lists by length when AND-ing them together.
+This can only work reliably if list lengths are known.
+For a postings list of a single word, its length is stored in the index and known exactly up-front.
+For a nested subexpression, however, the number of matches is not known before the subexpression is evaluated.
+But, Lucene needs the number of matches in order to prepare the optimal query plan.
+This leads to a chicken-and-egg problem which Lucene solves by estimating the size of subquery results list based on the sizes of its constituents.
+For example, it estimates the result size of a subquery with OR-s as the sum of its input sizes.
+Being just an estimate, this number may differ from the actual value, and thus cause suboptimal query performance further up the stack.
 Takeaway:
 * subqueries are great at hindering global query optimizations.

 Another reason why subqueries may negatively affect performance becomes apparent with queries such as `(a AND b) AND (c AND d)`.
 Since AND is an associative